pcafrica/advanced_programming_2024-2025/lectures/13/13-py_scicomp.md

 ```
 ---

-# Designing Neural Networks with Pytorch
+# Designing Neural Networks with PyTorch
-- Pytorch is designed to build custom neural networks
+- PyTorch is designed to build custom neural networks
 - The package `torch.nn` makes building neural networks more convenient
 - the easiest way to build neural networks is with **Modules**: